SnowyMouse/invader/README.md

 effort.
 Therefore, the broken, unmaintained software continues being used.
 This is where Invader comes in.

+[it is still the only way to fully create maps]: https://opencarnage.net/index.php?/topic/7765-replacing-the-halo-editing-kit-with-open-source-software/

 In our opinion, we feel that modding tools should be open for all to use, share, change, and learn from.
 At the same time, we also feel that a requirement for people give back to the community the source code to any